 - ground black pepper to taste

 - 2 tablespoons butter

 - Preheat oven to 350.
-Put squash, onion, and about a cup and a half of water in a large skillet over medium heat.
-Cook until squash and onions are tender, about five to ten minutes.
+Put the squash, onion, and about a cup and a half of water in a large skillet over medium heat.
+Cook until the squash and onions are tender (about 5 to 10 minutes).
 Drain well.
 Add half stick of margarine and let melt.4 cups yellow squash, sliced, 1/2 cup onion, 1/4 cup melted butter

-- In medium bowl, crush crackers and stir in cheese.
-Add salt and pepper, stir.
-Stir half of the cracker mixture into the squash.35 Ritz crackers, 1 cup shredded cheddar cheese, 1 teaspoon salt, ground black pepper to taste
+- In a medium bowl, crush the crackers and stir in the shredded cheese.
+Add salt and pepper and stir.
+Then stir half of the cracker mixture into the squash.35 Ritz crackers, 1 cup shredded cheddar cheese, 1 teaspoon salt, ground black pepper to taste

-- In small bowl, mix together milk and two eggs.
-Pour into squash mixture.
-Stir well.
-Pour into casserole dish.
+- In a small bowl, mix together the milk and two eggs.
+Pour into the squash mixture and stir well.
+Pour into a casserole dish.
 Top with the remaining cracker topping and dot with remaining butter.
 Bake at 350 for 25-30 minutes, or until the top is golden brown.2 eggs, beaten, 3/4 cup milk, 2 tablespoons butter